Mastercard/flow/report/report-ng/README.md

 ## Acknowledgements

 Credit for the sequence diagram on the flow detail pages belongs to [geraintluff/sequence-diagram-html](https://github.com/geraintluff/sequence-diagram-html).

-The text diff component is sourced from [ABenassi87/ngx-text-diff](https://github.com/ABenassi87/ngx-text-diff).
+A pale shadow of that work has been angularised here.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2 and has since been upgraded to 14.1.2.